-Student Insurance:
+Student Insurance

 All students are required to provide proof of primary insurance.
-Your tuition includes secondary student coverage which will coordinate coverage with your personal primary plan.
+Tuition for full time students includes secondary student coverage which will coordinate coverage with your personal primary plan.
 Proof of primary coverage is required of all students.
 All students should refer to the Student Handbook for further details.
 Student athletes should refer to the Athletic Handbook for further details.
-International students who do not provide proof of primary coverage must purchase a limited primary plan.
-The rate for 2005-2006 is \$175 per semester or \$350 per academic year.
-This amount will be billed to your student account until adequate proof of primary coverage is provided.
+All international students must purchase a limited primary plan.
+The rate for 2006-2007 is \$350 per semester or \$650 per academic year.

-Damages:
+Damages